techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 - Building knowledge about the Hitachi Energy products

-![](images/soap_box.jpg) **Lance, Quinn, and Andrzej tell a story about the project at the soap! content conference in June, 2023.**
+![](images/soap_box.jpg) **Lance, Quinn, and Andrzej tell a story about the project at the soap! content conference in June 2023.**

 ## How it was done